hotcode002/java-interview-questions/README.md

 1. **String Pooling** - String Pool is an area on the heap where strings are stored.
 When a new string is created, Java checks in the pool to see if an identical string already exists.
 If it does, it references the existing string.
 This reduces memory usage and improves performance.

-2. **Thread Safe** - Since threads are immutable, they can be freely shared between threads without the risk of concurrent modification.
+2. **Thread Safe** - Since strings  are immutable, they can be freely shared between threads without the risk of concurrent modification.
 This makes strings inherently thread-safe.

 3. **Performance** - Because of immutability, the JVM can safely cache and reuse immutable objects, knowing that their state will not change.
 This results in huge performance improvements.